 Many thanks to you, Michelle, for sharing your insights on expat life in Cape Town.
 We appreciate very much all the tips you shared in this expat interview!
 Wishing all the best to you and your family.
 Enjoy your time in South Africa!

 Our expat guide book on 'Living in South Africa: Moving - Working - Enjoying Life' will bring you insights into a wide range of topics such as Customs and Cultures, Schooling and Housing, Working and Immigration, Shopping and so much more.
-Published only in 2014 it will provide you with all the newest facts, statistics and helpful resources for settling more easily in South Africa.
+It will provide you with all the newest facts, statistics and helpful resources for settling more easily in South Africa.

 Image Credits on ExpatCapeTown.com and this expat interview about expat life in Cape Town: Deerparkcafe.co.za, own images and Shutterstock.com